Where Will the U.S.-EU Trade War Lead?

 Brussels is seeking to retaliate to protect European businesses and regain more leverage in negotiations.
 Until then, European businesses are trembling in an already shaky economy.

 European media outlets and politicians warn that the trade dispute is entering another level.
-But few consider the global implications the recent dispute has.
+But few consider the global implications of the recent dispute.

 Since the 2008 financial crisis, European businesses have become more heavily reliant on exports.
 But now, European businesses are afraid to lose business with two major trade partners: the U.S. and Great Britain.

 Many believe that Germany has already entered a recession; fears persist that it will only get worse.
 A no-deal Brexit could be on the cards for October 31, and the U.S. could impose further tariffs on Germany’s car industry.

 The EU’s opportunities to retaliate are limited, but a more concerning development is often overlooked: Europe is looking for new trade partners.

 In the last few years, the EU has worked furiously to prepare for this new reality.
 It has forged new trade agreements with Japan and countries in Latin America.
 It has pushed negotiations with China to new heights.
 All these countries are becoming more dependent on each other, and less dependent on the U.S.